google/souper/README.md

 You will also need CMake to build Souper and its dependencies.

-To run Souper over a bitcode file, you will need an SMT solver.
-Souper can use Z3, Boolector, CVC4, or STP.
-We recommend Z3.

 If you have Go installed, you will also need the Redigo Redis client:
 ```
 $ go get github.com/gomodule/redigo/redis